NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/workflows.md

 In this fashion, a user can precisely specify what sort of workflow they desire.

-# Operation policies
-In the current architecture, Translator components are expected to perform the operations in the order they are specified in the `workflow` section of a TRAPI message.
-This is a strict requirement, and if a component encounters an operation it has not implemented, it must throw an error.
-No additional operations or actions are to be performed besides that which is specified in the `workflow` section.

 # Advertising operations
 Each Translator component is expected to implement a set of operations that it can perform.
 This is done via the OpenAPI specification utilizing the `x-trapi` extension.
 Directions on how to implement this can be found